 By the end of this course, students will be able to:

-■ give a clear, well-constructed oral presentation describing their research to their peers.
+■ Design and deliver a clear, well-constructed oral presentation describing their research to their peers.

 Minimum Requirement for Award of Credits